fatemaquaid987/Transformation_Computer_Graphics/README.md

 up the spiral.
 matrix.h contains all the matrix function signatures.

+# How to run the executable file(tranformation.exe):
+Download and open the executable folder.
+Double click the transformation.exe file to run the project.

 # How to run the code:
 Follow the intructions given in the SETUP.md file to make the necessary installations and setup.